 Roberta Schultz Benor

 I have worked with ages newborn to 100 years old in my positions as parenting instructor, English teacher, and director of a senior citizen apartment building.

 After being inspired by the seniors at a community center, I began a business to record people’s life stories.
-Let Us Remember, founded in 1986, is a family history service through which you can be interviewed on CDs which can also be transferred to transcripts, so you can have a cherished memory of your family history.
+Let Us Remember, founded in 1986, is a family history service through which you can be interviewed on a recording which can also be transferred to transcripts, so you can have a cherished memory of your family history.

-My articles have appeared in the "Washington Post,” local newspapers, literary magazines, and online.
-I have led workshops and given lectures on parenting, recording life stories, and intergenerational activities.
-I have also given lectures on cruise ships.
+My articles have appeared in the “The Washington Post,” local newspapers, literary magazines, and online.
+I have led workshops and given lectures on parenting, recording life stories, and inter-generational activities.
+I have also been a guest lecturer on cruise ships.

 I was raised in Southern California and have lived in the Washington, DC, suburbs for over forty years.
 My husband, David, and I have three adult children, a son-in-law, daughter-in-law, and five grandchildren.